-- Apply pipe joint sealant lightly to male threads of the fitting to be threaded into gas regulator.
-Connect approved flexible gas hose to gas regulator of heater (see Figure 11). - Locate masonry screws in hardware package. - 3.
-Position heater base assembly in fireplace. - Place logs in their proper positions on heater base. - Center heater base and logs front to back and side to side in fireplace. - Carefully remove logs without moving heater base. - Mark screw locations through holes in mounting flanges (see Figure 12).
-If installing in a brick-bottom fireplace, mark screw locations in mortar joint of bricks. - 8.
-Remove heater base from fireplace. - Drill holes at marked locations using 3/16" masonry drill bit.
+- gas hose to gas control fitting in heater (see Figure 11).
+IMPORTANT: Hold gas fitting with wrench when connecting flexible gas hose. - Locate two masonry screws in hardware package. - 3.
+Place heater base in fireplace. - 4.
+Place logs in their proper position on heater base.
+See Installing Logs, page 16. - 5.
+Center heater base and logs front to back and side to side in fireplace. - Carefully remove logs without moving heater base. - Mark screw locations through one hole on each side of mounting bracket (see Figure 12).
+If installing in a brick bottom fireplace, mark screw locations in mortar joint of bricks. - Remove heater base from fireplace.
+If installing optional control accessories, do so at this time.
+Follow all directions provided with accessory. - Drill holes at marked locations using 3/16" drill bit. - Attach base assembly to fireplace floor using two masonry screws (in hardware package).